 EXPERIMENTAL SECTION

 The investigated MMS has a chemical composition of Fe-0.2C-9.96Mn-1.99Al-0.091V (wt.%).
-The ingot was soaked at 1200 ℃ for 2 h before hot forged and subsequently hot rolled to a thickness of 3 mm.
+The ingot was soaked at 1200 ℃ for 2 h before hot forged, and subsequently hot rolled to a thickness of 3 mm and finally air cooled.
 Two thermomechanical processes were conducted on the plates.
 The first route was a simple warm rolling that the steel plates were heated at 700 ℃ for 10 min and immediately rolled for each pass until a final thickness reduction of 50%.
 The products were designated as WR700.
 For comparison, the other process was first softening the plates at 650 ℃ for 2 h and then cold rolling to a total thickness reduction of 50%, followed by an intercritical annealing at 680 ℃ for 2 h.
 The products were abbreviated as IA680.

 For mechanical property tests, dog-bone-shaped samples were fabricated via electrical discharged machining to have a gauge size of 12 × 3.2 × 1.5 mm (length × width × thickness) and subjected to deep mechanical polishing to a final 4000 grit.
 Slow strain rate tensile tests (SSRT) were conducted using a servo-hydraulic MTS810 system (MTS Corporation, USA) equipped with a 10 mm extensometer (Epsilon Technology, USA) at a crosshead speed of 0.001 mm/s (corresponding to a maximum strain rate of 10-4 s-1).
 The loading direction is along the rolling direction.
 To investigate the HE sensitivity, WR700 and IA680 samples were H-charged at 1 mA/cm2 in a solution of 3% NaCl and 0.3% NH4SCN (in wt%) for 1 h and tested.
-The samples were transferred to SSRT within 5 min after finishing charging to minimize the hydrogen outgassing.
+The samples were transferred to SSRT within 5 min after finishing charging to minimize the hydrogen outgassing.ss

 Thermal desorption spectrum (TDS) was measured on tensile samples after the same charging procedure using a G4 Phoenix analyzer (Bruker, USA) to obtain the hydrogen content.
 TDS samples were heated to 400 ℃ at a rate of 0.25 ℃/s.
 For microstructural characterization, the samples were further electrochemical polished in an acetic acid solution with 10% perchloric acid at 15.8 V in a DC mode, in addition to mechanical polishing.
 The phase information was collected by X-ray diffraction (XRD) using Cu Kα in one-dimensional reflection mode via a laboratory diffractometer (Rigaku, Japan).
+At least two samples were measured at different interrupted strains, and at least three samples were measured at the initial state and after fracture.
 The microstructures were observed in a Sigma 300 (Zeiss, Germany) scanning electron microscope (SEM) equipped with an electron back-scattered diffraction (EBSD) detector (Oxford Instrument, UK).
 SEM pictures were obtained under 5 kV, while EBSD was conducted under 20 kV.
 The obtained EBSD data was analyzed using HKL CHANNEL5 software.
 The transmission electron microscopy (TEM) samples were prepared by twinjet electropolishing with 5% perchloric acid, 25% glycerol, and 70% ethanol.
 The characterization was performed on a Talos F200X STEM (Thermo Fisher Scientific, USA) operated at 200 kV equipped with an energy dispersive spectroscopy (EDS) detector (Oxford Instrument, UK).

 RESULTS